William Jewell College

-William Jewell College is a private liberal arts college in Liberty, Missouri.
+William Jewell College is a private liberal arts college in Liberty, Missouri, United States.
 It was founded in 1849 by members of the Missouri Baptist Convention and endowed with $10,000 by William Jewell.
-It was associated with the Missouri Baptist Convention for over 150 years until its separation in 2003 and is now an independent institution.
-Since becoming a nonsectarian institution, the college's enrollment has fallen by approximately 40% to 739 students in 2018.
+It was associated with the Missouri Baptist Convention for over 150 years until it separated in 2003 and became independent.
+After becoming a nonsectarian institution, the college's enrollment fell by approximately 40% to 739 students in 2018.
 Jewell is accredited by the Higher Learning Commission.

 History

 Founding

-The college is named after Dr. William Jewell, who in 1849 donated $10,000 to start a school.
+The college is named after William Jewell, who in 1849 donated $10,000 to start a school.
 Jewell, who was from Columbia, Missouri, had wanted the school built in Boonville, Missouri.
 However, Liberty resident Alexander William Doniphan argued that donated undeveloped land in Liberty would be more valuable than the proposed developed land in Boonville, and Liberty was eventually chosen.
 Judge James Turner Vance Thompson donated the hilltop land on which the campus sits.
 In the American Civil War during the Battle of Liberty, the main building on campus, Jewell Hall, was used as a hospital, infirmary, and stables for the United States Army.
 Union troops were buried on the campus.
 It was listed on the National Register of Historic Places in 1978.
 The Mt.
 Memorial Cemetery, listed on the National Register of Historic Places in 2012, is located on the campus grounds.
+One of the school's founders was Baptist minister Robert S. James, father of Jesse James.